SudhansuBandha/Mockup-Quora/README.md

 # Mockup Quora

 Hey curious mind,
-This is an app in which I tried to make a replica of Quora to my best efforts using React, Redux, Node JS, Express Js, MongoDb, and little bit of AWS | [Visit Website](https://mockup-quora.herokuapp.com/)
+This is an app in which I tried to make a replica of Quora to my best efforts using React, Redux, Node JS, Express Js, MongoDb, REST Api and little bit of AWS | [Visit Website](https://mockup-quora.herokuapp.com/)

 ![Mockup-Quora](https://raw.githubusercontent.com/SudhansuBandha/Mockup-Quora/main/frontend/public/images/Screenshot%20(12).png)